Strong Women: Reducing the impact of intimate partner violence and substance use on women’s health.

 Role on the project: Project Coordinator, Strong Women

-Dr. Brabete is a Research Associate at the Centre of Excellence for Women’s Health.
-Andreea studied psychology and holds a PhD in Women´s Health.
+Dr. Brabete is a Research Associate at the Centre of Excellence for Women’s Health where she is involved in different projects related to women´s health and substance use.
+Andreea studied psychology and holds a PhD in Women´s Health earned at the Complutense University of Madrid (Spain).
 Her PhD dissertation focused on the impact of immigration on health status and its relationship with sex and gender related factors, acculturation, and personality.
 Her research interests include the interplay of intersections of social determinants of health in different populations, substance use, mental health, intimate partner violence, and psychometrical characteristics of questionnaires.
 She will conduct the scoping review, lead the drafting of the scoping review report, and support the development of the workbook and social support curriculum.
-She will also prepare surveys and focus group guides and conduct the survey analyses.
+She will oversee the data analysis and the focus groups, observe the intervention for fidelity at some sites, co-lead focus groups with facilitators and participants and prepare the report on the pilot and implementation findings.

 Lindsay Wolfson, MPH